Montauk Point Light: History

-Construction on the lighthouse was authorized by the Second United States Congress, under President George Washington on April 12, 1792.
-Ezra L'Hommedieu, a prominent lawyer, member of the Continental Congress, and a man with scientific interests, consulted with Washington on its construction.
+On April 12, 1792, construction on the lighthouse was authorized by the 2nd United States Congress under President George Washington.
+Ezra L'Hommedieu, a lawyer, member of the Continental Congress in Philadelphia, and a man with scientific interests, consulted with Washington on its construction.
 He represented the New York City Chamber of Commerce on discussions related to the lighthouse.
 He made the case that New York City "was first among American ports in the volume of its foreign commerce.
 By 1797, the harbor was handling a third of the nation's trade with other countries."
 Due to prevailing winds in winter, shippers approaching from sea needed a lighthouse at the end of Long Island to guide them along the south side into New York harbor.

 L'Hommedieu chose the site for the lighthouse and designed it.
 The project began on June 7, 1796, and was completed on November 5, 1796, the first public works project of the new United States of America.
 Sometime in early April 1797, keeper Jacob Hand lit the wicks in the lamps in the tower, and the lighthouse began operation.
 It continued under civilian keepers until World War II, when the US Army took it over.